 Advanced Outdoor Skills Once you've mastered basic outdoor skills, you'll want to learn survival skills as seen on TV.
 For the Bear Grylls wannabe in you.
-Cooking Techniques Once you've mastered the art of cooking ramen noodles, it's time to learn new ways of eating well on the trail.
-Learn about them at Scoutcraft.
+Basic Scout Skills Are you a little rusty with your basic knots and first aid?
+Need a refresher to earn a requirement for Second Class?
+Stop by the Scoutcraft Area to brush up on your basic Scouting skills.
+Scouts will receive one on one or small group instruction to develop the skills they need to progress on the path to Eagle.
 Firebuilding Contest Scouts compete to see who is the Camp's best qualified pyro-master.
-Geocaching Your patrol will have to find their way through our camp with a GPS and some clues.
+Participation counts toward All-Camp Challenge.
+Geocaching Challenge Your patrol will have to find their way through our camp with a GPS and some clues.
 May the best patrol win!
 Hessian Hike Take a walk on the wild side and visit a local historic site.
 Bring your flashlight.
 Orienteering Challenge Think you know how to use a map and compass?
 Try out our orienteering courses for a challenge you won't forget!
+Participation counts toward All-Camp Challenge.
 Stoney Lonesome Expand your frontiersman skills at our adventurous area with tomahawk throwing, branding, knife throwing, mountain boarding, and using pioneer tools.
-Totin' Chip Totin' Chips earned here for Scouts of all ages.
 Trek Safely Learn safe hiking guidelines with Trek Safely for your next venture.
 Open to leaders by appointment.